squadramunter/nextcloud_installer/README.md

 -------------

-To follow this guide and use the script to setup Nextcloud, you will need to have a Raspberry Pi Model B or later with an ethernet port, an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable or wifi adapter to connect your Pi to your router or gateway.
-It is recommended that you use a fresh image of Raspbian Stretch Lite from https://raspberrypi.org/downloads, but if you don't, be sure to make a backup image of your existing installation before proceeding.
+To follow this guide and use the script to setup Nextcloud, you will need to have a Raspberry Pi Model 3B(+) or later with an ethernet port, an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable or wifi adapter to connect your Pi to your router or gateway.
+It is recommended that you use a fresh image of Raspbian Buster Lite from https://raspberrypi.org/downloads, but if you don't, be sure to make a backup image of your existing installation before proceeding.
 You should also setup your Pi with a static IP address (see either source 1 or 2 at the bottom of this Readme) but it is not required as the script can do this for you.